-NOTE: ENA Engineering Recommendation G12/4-1 does permit the provision of a PME Earth Terminal for auxiliary LV supplies on an AC electrified railway at locations other than traction supply point substations, such as train stations, signals, level crossings, points heaters and the like subject to certain conditions being satisfied.
-However, following an incident on its LV network, WPD has prohibited the provision of a PME earth terminal at these locations.
+EREC G12 permits the provision of a PME Earth Terminal for auxiliary LV supplies on an AC electrified railway at locations other than traction supply point substations, such as train stations, signals, level crossings, points heaters and the like, subject to certain conditions being satisfied.

+However, following an incident on its LV network, WPD requires additional conditions to be satisfied before the provision of a PME earth terminal is permitted at these locations.